ColinHayes985/XTBC-Chrismess/README.md

 *When the form is _submitted_, udpdate the heading with the text you put in the text input.

 ###Super Mega Bonus Credit Hyper Fighting
-*Make sureit works when you press _enter_ on the keyboard, not just when you hit the button.
+*Make sure it works when you press _enter_ on the keyboard, not just when you hit the button.

 =======================================

 ##Day 2 Homework

 *Give the function changeHeading a better name